 Packaging accounts for 50% of our carbon footprint, while resource scarcity is a critical issue today.
 Ensuring that we have a high-quality supply for our packaging materials is critical for the future of our business.

 While three-quarters of people in Great Britain and France say they always recycle plastic bottles at home, recycling rates don’t reflect this.
-We wanted to understand and investigate the gap between intentions and reality by observing what we do in real life.
+We wanted to investigate the gap between intentions and reality by observing what we do in real life.

-Why recycling for the future matters
+Why recycling matters

 ‘Unpacking the Household’ – Study findings